FlawlessNa/Legends/README.md

 - [ ] Finetune pathfinding weights/costs by looking at computed paths between source-target and adjust until it is optimal in most cases
 - [ ] Connect map pathfinding Grid objects directly (see pathfinding docs/ documentation)
 - [ ] Look into partial path computing otherwise?
+- [ ] Can use a fixed-length movement buffer instead of just first movement
 - [ ] Look into game files to reverse engineer movements??
 - [ ] Flexible map movements, speed, jumps, etc.
 - [ ] Add logging everywhere -> use level 0 to disable thru a CONSTANT for each relevant script